actigraph/CentrePointWebhookDocumentation/event_types.md

 ## UploadEvent

 Triggered when the processing of an upload occurs from any CentrePoint client (such as ActiSync, CentrePoint Data Hub (CDH) and/or CentrePoint Mobile Sync).
-This event is usually the final step in the processing pipeline in the CentrePoint system.
+This event is the final step in the processing pipeline for uploads coming in to the CentrePoint system.

 **Webhook event name:**